dyne/sup/README.md

 as superusers. with `su` one has to type the root password every time. also scripts won't work without interaction.

+### is sup still a suckless tool?

+this new code hasn't been grinded by the merry folks at suckless yet, but pancake has acknowledged this development and, having left maintainance, is happy to hand it over to jaromil.

 ## licensing

 sup is copyleft software licensed as GNU Lesser Public License